 Print and craft some fall paper dolls to teach kids about weather-appropriate clothing.
-You can find more fun paper toy templates here or scroll down for this one.
+You can find my free paper doll coloring pages here or scroll down for this one.
 This post contains affiliate links.

 This set is just like the others: you can choose a boy, a girl, or both, and then color and craft seasonally-appropriate clothing.

 They are compatible with each other – you can use them together as a set!
 I used the same template but redesigned the base doll so that you have different characters, but they can swap clothing.
 The only catch is that the clothing I designed for the summer dolls needed skimpier undergarments, so if you use the summer clothing on this base doll, the sleeves of the undershirt might show through a little.

 The fall dress up dolls are a fantastic paper craft for kids, tweens, and teens!
 They were my favorite thing ever growing up, and I’m so happy to recreate this fun paper toy for today’s kids.
 This is a fantastic screen-free fall activity, and fun for siblings to make and swap too.